biophysics-ul/DC-tools/README.md

 # DC-tools

-Custom Python tools for Deformability Cytometry (DC), developed at the Institute of Biophysics, Faculty of Medicine, University of Ljubljana.
+Custom Python tools for Deformability Cytometry (DC).
 These tools are designed for reusability rather than speed.
-The repository contains two main modules in the folder `modules`and some useful scripts in the folder `scripts`:
+The repository contains two main modules in the folder `modules`and some useful scripts in the folder `scripts`.

 ### 1. Module `rtdc_tools.py`
-This module provides functions for working with and analyzing DC images.
+This module provides functions for working with DC images.
 It supports images stored in the RTDC file format or in ZIP files.
-For the RTDC format, it uses [**dclab**](https://github.com/DC-analysis/dclab).
+RTDC is the standard file format for deformability cytometry (see [**dclab**](https://github.com/DC-analysis/dclab)).

 ### 2. Module `ml_tools.py`
 This module provides functions for simple ML-based model training and image classification.
-It is **independent of DC** (and `rtdc_tools.py`) and works with any images stored in ZIP files.
+It is independent of DC (and `rtdc_tools.py`) and works with any images stored in ZIP files.
 Machine learning is based on PyTorch and can utilize a GPU.
 To use GPU acceleration, make sure CUDA is installed and properly configured.

 ### 3. Useful scripts